 The surname Anketul was first found in the county of Dorset, in England, but for earlier origins the family can be traced to Tebotvilla in Normandy, where their territories were known as Weedon Beck.
 They accompanied Duke William of Normandy into England in 1066 and were granted lands in Dorset.

 Early History of the Anketul family

-Another 232 words (17 lines of text) covering the years 1901 and 1636 are included under the topic Early Anketul History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Anketul research.
+Another 102 words (7 lines of text) covering the years 1901 and 1636 are included under the topic Early Anketul History in all our PDF Extended History products and printed products wherever possible.

 Anketul Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Anketill, Ankatell, Anketil, Ankatel, Anchetill, Anchetell and many more.